0xPolygon/polygon-docs/docs/cdk/how-to/configure-agglayer.md

 ## Configure the AggLayer

-To configure the AggLayer to integrate with external CDK chains, each one requires an RPC node configuration.
+The AggLayer integrates with external CDK chains using an RPC node configuration for each chain.

-Add the chain configurations to the `../agglayer/docker/data/agglayer.toml` file by amending the following details to add the required chain(s).
+Add the respective chain configurations to the [`../agglayer/docker/data/agglayer.toml`](https://github.com/0xPolygon/agglayer/blob/main/docker/data/agglayer/agglayer.toml) file by amending the following details to add the required chain(s).

 * Configure `[FullNodeRPCs]` to point to the corresponding L2 full node.
 * Configure `[L1]` to point to the corresponding L1 chain.